 The California Government Code does not contain legal or policy requirements that would limit the exposure to custodial credit risk for deposits or investments, other than the following provision for deposits: The California Government Code requires that a financial institution secure deposits made by a state or local government units by pledging securities in an undivided collateral pool held by a depository regulated under state law (unless so waived by the governmental unit).
 The market value of the pledged securities in the collateral pool must equal at least 110% of the total amount deposited by the public agencies.
-California law also allows financial institutions to secure Authority deposits by pledging first trust deed mortgages noted having a value of 150% of the secured public deposits.
-Of the \$642,576 in bank balances, the federally insured amount is limited up to \$250,000 per bank.
+California law also allows financial institutions to secure Authority deposits by pledging first trust deed mortgage notes having a value of 150% of the secured public deposits.
+Of the \$437,186 in bank balances, the federally insured amount is limited up to \$250,000 per bank, and the remaining balance is collateralized in accordance with the Code; however the collateralized securities are not held in the Authority's name.